-- a) MBA programs are lock-step programs where core courses must be completed as scheduled.
-A student who withdraws from an MBA core course will not be permitted to continue coursework as scheduled. - b) Upon receipt of an Incomplete (grade of an "I") in any course, a student must submit to his/her Program Operations coordinator a written plan, mutually agreed upon with the instructor and approved by the faculty director.
-The coursework must be completed prior to the start of the next term. - c) Due to the lockstep nature of the MBA, failure to complete the course as outlined in the agreement may result in a recommendation for discontinuation or dismissal.
+- a) A student who withdraws from a W. P. Carey MBA Program course will receive a "W" and will not be permitted to continue coursework as scheduled.
+A student who wishes to withdraw from a W. P. Carey MBA Program course should contact the Program Operations Coordinator to discuss options, policies, and processes. - b) Upon receipt of an Incomplete (grade of an "I") in any course, a student must submit to the Program Operations coordinator a written plan, mutually agreed upon with the instructor and approved by the faculty director of the program.
+The coursework must be completed prior to the start of the next term. - Due to the lockstep nature of the MBA, failure to complete the course as outlined in the agreement may result in a recommendation for discontinuation or dismissal.

-PROBATION: A W. P. Carey MBA student shall be placed on probation when he/she:
+PROBATION: A W. P. Carey MBA student shall be placed on probation when the student:

-- a) receives a "C+" (2.33) or "C" (2.00) in any course applicable to MBA degree requirements (courses and GPAs) and/or - b) achieves a Cumulative ASU GPA or ASU Graduate GPA or Plan of Study (POS) grade point average (GPA) below 3.00, and/or - c) has a significant or repeated violation of the W. P. Carey School of Business Graduate Conduct and Professionalism Policy, ASU Academic Integrity, or Student Code of Conduct.
+- a) receives a "C+" (2.33) or "C" (2.00) in any course applicable to MBA degree requirements (courses and GPAs), and/or - b) achieves a Cumulative ASU GPA or ASU Graduate GPA or Plan of Study (POS) grade point average (GPA) below 3.00, and/or - c) has a significant or repeated violation of the W. P. Carey School of Business Graduate Professionalism Policy, ASU Academic Integrity, or Student Code of Conduct.

-A student on probation must work with his/her Program Operations coordinator to understand the conditions and timeframes for making satisfactory academic progress in his/her degree program.
-A student on probation is allowed to complete coursework to bring his/her grades to an acceptable level (3.0 or above) by the end of the program.
+A student on probation must work with his/her/their Program Operations coordinator to develop an academic performance improvement plan that includes the conditions and timeframes for making satisfactory academic progress in his/her/their degree program.
+A student on probation is allowed to complete coursework to bring his/her/their grades to an acceptable level (3.0 or above) by the end of the program.

-DISCONTINUATION: A student shall be discontinued from the MBA program when he/she receives: ● a "D" (1.00) or "E" (0.00) in any course applicable to MBA degree requirements (courses and GPAs) while not on probation, or
+DISCONTINUATION: A student shall be discontinued from the MBA program when the student receives:

-- a grade below "B" (3.00) on the thesis equivalency course, or - an "I" grade and fails to complete coursework as outlined in the agreement. - receives three "C+"s (2.33) or "C"s (2.00) in any core courses applicable to MBA degree requirements (courses and GPAs) within the same term and is not on academic probation.
+- a "D" (1.00) or "E" (0.00) in any course applicable to MBA degree requirements (courses and GPAs) while not on probation, or - a grade below "B" (3.00) on the thesis equivalency course, or - an "I" grade and fails to complete coursework as outlined in the agreement.

 A student who is discontinued must either enroll in MGT 595 Continuing Registration or have an approved leave of absence.
-A student must then resume his/her program as agreed and will be placed on probation upon return.
+A student must then resume his/her/their program as agreed and will be placed on probation upon return.